HL7/fhir-ips/input/pagecontent/Design-Conventions.md

 Having this clear is important for correctly understanding the published profiles.
 For example, the optional section of [Social History](./StructureDefinition-Composition-uv-ips-definitions.html#Composition.section:sectionSocialHistory.entry) has open slicing on the entry element allowing for the use of the [IPS Tobacco Use profile](./StructureDefinition-Observation-tobaccouse-uv-ips.html), the [IPS Alcohol Use profile](./StructureDefinition-Observation-alcoholuse-uv-ips.html), or any other Observation or DocumentReference.
 Therefore, while specific IPS profiles are described in this guide, other profiles may also be included as well.

-### Alignment to FHIR Clinical Documents

-This specification previously derived its IPS Composition from the [Clinical Document profile in FHIR](https://hl7.org/fhir/R4/clinicaldocument.html), which has since been deprecated.
-A new implementation guide ("FHIR Clinical Documents") is currently being developed to replace this profile and assist with the alignment/transition between CDA and FHIR documents.
-Future version of the IPS Implemenation Guide may closely align with principles outlined in "FHIR Clinical Documents" guide and we recommend implementers review this guidance when implementing IPS.

 ### Narrative and Language Translation

 #### Rationale for Narrative Requirements in IPS